scala/scala3/docs/docs/reference/instances/implicit-function-types.md

 ---
 layout: doc-page
-title: "Implicit Function Types and Values"
+title: "First Class Queries"
 ---

-An implicit function type describes functions with inferred parameters.
+In the context of inference, _queries_ are functions with inferable parameters.
+_Query types_ are the types of first-class queries.
 Example:
 ```scala
 type Contextual[T] = given Context => T
 ```
-A value of implicit function type is applied to inferred arguments, in the same way a method with inferred parameters is applied.
+A value of query type is applied to inferred arguments, in the same way a method with inferable parameters is applied.
 For instance:
 ```scala
   inferred ctx for Context = ...